 From the air the Okavango Delta is a mosaic of colours and textures.
 Leaving the ‘thirstlands’ of Maun township to fly over sandveld and savannah; which gradually increases in lushness as our tiny Okavango Delta scenic flight aircraft approaches the inner delta.

 An Okavango Delta scenic flight from Maun is a popular way to experience this incredible eco-system in a different way from a mokoro boat tour.
+But is it worth the expense?

 A black lagoon rimmed with a random pattern of water lily leaves; a sea of waving reeds; the dark river winding with its twists of white sand.

-I was surprised that you get such a good view of the wildlife from an Okavango Delta scenic flight.
+I was surprised that you get such a good view of the wildlife from a scenic flight.
 A vast herd of buffalo, congregating or spread out wandering as they choose.
 Solitary bull elephants and giraffe striding across a plain or standing still and considering.
 A large family of elephants taking their evening bath at a lagoon.
 The fat backs of two pinkish grey hippos in a dark lake.
 Delicate herds of impala.

 My stomach was not too happy with being required to be in four places at once in the tiny plane, which carries only four passengers.
 But I woman-fully resisted the urge to use the sick bag and kept my eyes on the view.